 2. Am I being who I most want to be right now?

 Like Peter, when I first considered this, I thought that this would be in and of itself, pretty disruptive.
 But, in fact, these one-15-second-every-hour interruptions proved incredibly effective.
 They constantly brought me back to doing what, and being who I needed to be to make it a successful day.
 This happened so quickly and powerfully for me that I was blown away by how much more productive I became.

-So, in this lead up to your holiday break, give this strategy a try.
+So why not give this strategy a try?
 In fact, use it all the time to create a powerful new habit that allows you to do more in less time.
 For me, it has made the difference between ending the day feeling frustrated that I didn’t get enough priority stuff done and ending it satisfied that I had.
 Perhaps it could do the same for you.